Rudolf Hess: Flight to Scotland

 After a final check of the weather reports for Germany and the North Sea, Hess took off at 17:45 on 10May 1941 from the airfield at Augsburg-Haunstetten in his specially prepared aircraft.
 It was the last of several attempts to depart on his mission; previous efforts had to be called off due to mechanical problems or poor weather.
 Wearing a leather flying suit bearing the rank of captain, he brought along a supply of money and toiletries, a torch, a camera, maps and charts, and a collection of 28 different medicines, as well as dextrose tablets to help ward off fatigue and an assortment of homoeopathic remedies.

-Setting a course towards Bonn, Hess used landmarks on the ground to orient himself and make minor course corrections.
+Setting a course towards Bonn, Hess used landmarks on the ground to orientate himself and make minor course corrections.
 When he reached the coast near the Frisian Islands, Hess turned and flew in an easterly direction for twenty minutes to stay out of range of British radar.
 He then took a heading of 335degrees for the trip across the North Sea, initially at low altitude but travelling for most of the journey at 5000 ft.
 At 20:58, he changed his heading to 245degrees, intending to approach the coast of North East England near the village of Bamburgh, Northumberland.
 As it was not yet sunset when he first approached the coast, Hess backtracked, zigzagging back and forth for 40minutes until it grew dark.
 Around this time, his auxiliary fuel tanks were exhausted so he released them into the sea.
-Also around this time, at 22:08, the British Chain Home station at Ottercops Moss near Newcastle upon Tyne detected Hess' presence and informed the Filter Room at Bentley Priory.
-He was quickly detected by several other stations, and the aircraft was designated as "Raid 42".
+Also around this time, at 22:08, the British Chain Home station at Ottercops Moss near Newcastle upon Tyne detected the plane and informed the Filter Room at Bentley Priory.
+It was quickly detected by several other stations, and the aircraft was designated as "Raid 42".